panishab/DataAnalysis/README.md

 # DataAnalysis
-empoy the  simple MySQl Queries with the operations like ; where,group by,order by, limit,where.
+Employ the simple MySQl Queries with the operations like ; where,group by,order by, limit,where.